-You will require a grade 6 in English and grade 5 in another humanities subject.
-Learners must have a keen interest in all media forms (TV, magazines, radio, newspapers, online, advertising etc.) Some creative skills would also be beneficial.
+You will require a grade 6 in English language or literature and grade 5 in either a humanities or a creative arts subject.
+Learners must have a keen interest in all media forms (TV, magazines, radio, newspapers, online, advertising etc.)